-An aftermarket air filter is an easy and cheap mod to make your KLX110 breathe better.
-More air getting to the carb means more potential power when other engine mods are made.
+An aftermarket air filter (Amazon) is an easy and cheap mod to make your pit bike breathe better.
+More air getting to the carburetor means more potential power when other engine KLX110 mods are made.

-A carb swap can really boost the power if there’s other supporting mods.
-The stock carb is a pretty good size if the engine is still a 110cc.
-Going to a larger carb may increase top-end power, but you will lose low-end torque when nothing else is changed.
+A carb swap can really boost the power if there are other supporting mods.
+The stock carb is a pretty good size if the engine is still 110cc.
+Going to a larger carb (Amazon) may increase top-end power, but you will lose a little bit of low-end torque when nothing else is changed.

 Bolting on an exhaust system is one of the easiest ways to “un-cork” a dirt bike.
 The stock KLX110 pipe and muffler are economical and underwhelming when it comes to performance and sound.

 For a better sounding and looking exhaust, the TUNERBITS Stainless Exhaust (Amazon) is the most affordable complete system you can get for your KLX 110.
 It may not have the same quality as PC or FMF when it comes to fit and finish, but it’s definitely an upgrade over stock.